 Le Serre is a garden restaurant on Monte Mario in Via Decio Filipponi 1.
 The extensive menu in organic quality, including vegan dishes, offers a wide selection from brunch to dinner with a café, restaurant and American lounge.
 Le Serre web

-Bakery house Ponte Milvio
+Bakery house Corso Trieste

 Faro